-Explanation: This error is created when an article is not created within a year folder.
+Explanation: This error is created when an article is not placed within a year folder.

 Steps to fix:

-Explanation: This is most likely due to an article having been created in the wrong folder OR having the wrong publish date.
+Explanation: This is most likely due to an article being created/placed in the wrong folder OR having the wrong publish date entered.
 Why is this bad?
 Search engines use the publish date to generate context for discovering relevant information, and may display the publish date in search results.

 Steps to fix: